Marketcircle/jiraSOAP/README.markdown

 ## TODO

-- Finish implementing all of the API
+- Finish implementing all of the JIRA API
-- Stabilize API
+- Performance optimizations
-- Performance optimizations; there are a number of places that can be optimized
   + Using GCD/Threads for parsing arrays of results; a significant speed up for large types and large arrays (ie. creating issues from JQL searches)
-  + Parsing can be done with array indexing instead of hash lookups
+  + Parsing might be doable with array indexing instead of hash lookups
   + Use a different web driver backend (net/http is slow under load)
 - Public test suite
   + Needs a lot of mock data